Bill

 AI Summary

-This bill addresses the growing problem of organized retail theft in Hawaii by establishing a new criminal offense and creating a task force to combat the issue.
-The legislation defines organized retail theft as intentionally acting with one or more people to steal merchandise from retailers with the intent to sell or dispose of the stolen goods, or knowingly receiving stolen merchandise.
-The bill establishes graduated criminal penalties based on the value of stolen goods, with theft of merchandise valued at $200-$750 classified as a Class C felony, and theft of merchandise valued at $750 or more classified as a Class B felony.
-Additionally, the bill increases the offense level for individuals who recruit, coordinate, organize, supervise, direct, manage, or finance such theft activities.
-To support these efforts, the bill creates an organized retail theft task force under the Department of the Attorney General, comprising up to 15 members including representatives from law enforcement, business associations, and county prosecutors.
-The task force is required to submit a report with findings and recommendations to the legislature before the 2026 regular session.
-The legislation was prompted by data showing a 26.5% increase in organized retail crime incidents and Hawaii's ranking as fifth among states for the highest average total value of stolen goods per resident.
+This bill creates a new legal offense called organized retail theft in Hawaii, targeting coordinated efforts to steal merchandise from retailers with the intent to sell or dispose of the stolen goods.
+The bill defines organized retail theft as intentionally acting with one or more people to steal merchandise from retailers or knowingly receive stolen merchandise, with criminal penalties varying based on the total value of stolen goods.
+If the value is between $200 and $750, it is classified as a Class C felony, and if the value is $750 or more, it becomes a Class B felony.
+The penalties can be elevated if the person recruits, coordinates, or manages others in committing these thefts.
+Additionally, the bill establishes an organized retail theft task force under the state Attorney General's department, consisting of up to 15 members including representatives from law enforcement, business chambers, retail associations, and county prosecutors.
+The task force is required to submit a report with findings and recommendations to the legislature before the 2026 legislative session.
+The bill is motivated by a significant increase in organized retail crime, with Hawaii ranking fifth nationally in the average total value of stolen goods per resident.

 Committee Categories